 Anime & Manga

 - Despite a good number of its cast being from Earth, to the Space/Time Administration of Magical Girl Lyrical Nanoha it's just "Non-Administrated World #97."
-Nobody looks down at us, though, and hey, given how the TSAB monitors the whole freaking Space-Time Continuum, being in the top 100 ain't bad.
-The first two seasons did have
+Nobody looks down on earthlings, though, which somewhat both helps and hinders with its 'insignificance' status.

 - In Cowboy Bebop, about half a century before the series, a disaster on the moon left a ring of moon rock orbiting Earth, with pieces regularly plummeting to the surface and causing problems for the inhabitants.
 Result: Mars is now the center of civilization, while Earth is a ghetto for those who couldn't afford to move off the planet.

 - Initially, the Data Integration Entity almost completely ignored Earth.
 It's mostly "inhabited" by creatures who actually have to use physical matter to interact with each other, something at best, slightly interesting.
 But then one Haruhi Suzumiya showed evidence of being capable of "Auto-Evolution" and they had to start paying some real attention.
 They still don't really care about anyone else on the planet though.
 (Yuki Nagato doesn't count.)